dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

    ```

 Set `SYNC_NODE_LABELS` to true (enabled by default) to ensure that labels on
-Kubernetes node resources remain in-sync with labels on the corresponding {{site.prodname}}
+Kubernetes node resources remain in-sync with labels on the corresponding {{site.tseeprodname}}
 node resource.
 If both node resources specify a label with different values,
 the Kubernetes node resource takes precedence.
-Labels on the {{site.prodname}}
+Labels on the {{site.tseeprodname}}
 resource that don't exist in the Kubernetes node will remain as is.

 #### kubernetes